 Anyone suffering from an addiction to benzodiazepines knows just how challenging it is to deal with.
 This addiction often causes damage to physical and emotional health, and severely disrupts a person’s quality of life.
 People struggling with benzo addiction often know they need help, but do not know where to turn.
-Our benzodiazepine rehab in Palm Springs, CA provides professional treatment designed to help a person successfully complete detox, residential, and outpatient programs.
+Our benzo addiction treatment center in Palm Springs, California provides professional treatment designed to help a person successfully complete detox, residential, and outpatient programs.

 Benzodiazepines are prescription medications used to treat mental health conditions such as anxiety and panic disorders.
 They also assist in the treatment of insomnia, muscle spasms, seizures, and withdrawal symptoms associated with drug and alcohol addiction.
 Benzos provide a tranquilizing effect that helps alleviate feelings of anxiety and assists in relaxation and sleep.

 While millions of people experience relief by using benzodiazepine medication as prescribed, they still have a high risk of developing an addiction.
 Due to their tranquilizing effects, many people abuse their prescriptions from the start or take benzos without having a prescription for them.
 Either way, it is important to seek a medical benzo addiction treatment center such as ours in California.

 Types of Benzos

 Benzodiazepines are prescribed based on the condition that is being treated and how quickly they need to work.
 They are sold under a variety of brand names, including:

 Alprazolam: Commonly sold under the brand name Xanax, it is used to treat anxiety and panic disorders.

 Clonazepam: Commonly sold under the brand name Klonopin, it is used to help control and prevent seizures and treat panic attacks.

 Lorazepam: Commonly sold under the brand name Ativan, it is used to treat anxiety.